Kangaroo meat: Animal welfare

-The Australian Society for Kangaroos reports that:

-“...Despite claims by industry representatives that females are no longer targeted by the kangaroo 'harvest' industry, hundreds of thousands of lactating female kangaroos continue to be slaughtered annually by this industry leaving their pouch young to die a barbaric, slow and painful death and their at-foot young abandoned and left to die alone from stress, starvation, dehydration, predation and exposure.”

 In the United Kingdom, the sale of kangaroo meat has prompted protests from animal welfare campaigners.
 German retailer Lidl announced in 2018 that it would stop selling kangaroo steaks following "customer feedback".
 Iceland, Tesco and Morrisons have previously stopped selling lines of kangaroo meat.

+Some suggest that when such campaigns are successful in decreasing commercial harvesting rates, this leads to an increase in non-commercial culling of kangaroos – permits for which are available in every Australian state and territory to address issues associated with over-abundant kangaroo populations.
+Non-commercial culling can be carried out by non-professional shooters, unlike professional harvesters who are required to undertake regular accuracy testing to ensure that humane standards are being met.
+It is more difficult to monitor non-commercial culling practices and Kangaroos killed under these permits cannot be sold commercially so they are left to decompose in paddocks, rather than being utilised.

+A study by the RSPCA suggested that around 40% of kangaroos are shot incorrectly (shot in the body, the code of practice states that kangaroos should be shot in the head).

+The RSPCA (2002) notes "sampling at the processor does not take into account the number of kangaroos shot in the field that were not taken to the chiller or processor", and that "accurate surveying of shooters is extremely difficult because of observer influence affecting the results."
+It is recognised that most kangaroo shooting is not able to be observed given "in most circumstances where kangaroos are shot this is not feasible".
+There has been no large scale independent study done since.

 Kangatarianism

 Kangatarianism is a recent practice of following a diet that cuts out meat except kangaroo on environmental and ethical grounds.
-Several Australian newspapers wrote about the neologism "kangatarianism" in February 2010, describing eating a vegetarian diet with the addition of kangaroo meat as a choice with environmental benefits because indigenous wild kangaroos require no extra land or water for farming and produce little methane (a greenhouse gas) unlike cattle or other farm animals.
-Advocates of kangatarianism also choose it because Australian kangaroos live natural lives, eat organic food, and are killed humanely.
-For similar reasons, Australians have discussed eating only the meat of Australian feral camels ("cameltarianism").
+Several Australian newspapers wrote about the neologism "Kangatarianism" in February 2010, describing eating a vegetarian diet with the addition of Kangaroo meat as a choice with environmental benefits because indigenous wild kangaroos require no extra land or water for farming and produce little methane (a greenhouse gas) unlike cattle or other farm animals.
+Advocates of Kangatarianism also choose it because Australian kangaroos live natural lives, eat organic food, and are killed humanely.
+For similar reasons, Australians have discussed eating only the meat of Australian feral camels ("Cameltarianism").